QR Code¶

 Bases:

-Matrix2DEncoder[int]Encode a string as a QR Code 2D barcode.
+Matrix2DEncoder[int]Encode text as a QR Code 2D barcode.

 encoder = QRCodeEncoder("https://d-nb.info/gnd/135514053") encoder.save("qr.png")